MJAS1/vidman/README.md

 the experiments, but any FireWire camera should work.

-VidMan syncs trigger codes with vertical blanks, i.e., a trigger code is written to the parallel port each time a the front and back buffers are swapped and a new frame appears on the screen.
+VidMan syncs trigger codes with vertical blanks, i.e., a trigger code is written to the parallel port each time the front and back buffers are swapped and a new frame appears on the screen.
 Some problems with vsync were encountered on some older Ubuntu versions, but newer versions should be fine.
 VidMan requires a graphics card with OpenGL support.
 Some older Nvidia drivers